Testimonial of a HIV Positive

-After three days, his body was released in a cardboard coffin, painted black, fragile as life itself, those very cheap, and we, the driver, and I Waldir toward the Vila Formosa, where he would be left.
-I remember the look on his face was serene, because I saw him well, before closing the coffin ...
+After three days, his body was released in a cardboard casket, painted black, fragile as life itself, from those very cheap, and we, the driver, Waldir and I, went to Vila Formosa, where he would be left.
+I remember the expression on his face was serenity as I saw him well before closing the coffin…

 There was no one to help me carry the coffin to the grave.
 The driver refused.
 After much begging, I got three people who were attending another funeral, aid in completing this me, that was my last service to Waldir.

-I could not, because he had not a penny, plant a flower at the grave, do not even know where it is ...
+I couldn't, because I didn't have a penny, to plant a flower in that grave, I don't even know where it is…

 Back to the Streets

-I went back home to support and cried.
-That was all I had left ...
+I went back to the support house and cried.
+That's all I had left.

-I felt definitely that there was not my place, it was not for my person in a place like that.
-I searched another home support, and again, no I adapted.
-I preferred the streets, where everything is more difficult, but at least could determine the course of my life.
-I was picking up cans, cardboard, bottles and make some money.
+I definitely felt that this was not my place, I could not fit myself inside such a place.
+I looked for another support house and again did not adapt.
+I preferred the streets, where everything is more difficult, but at least it could determine the directions of my life.
+I went to pick up cans, cardboard, bottles and make some money.
 It was a war.
-I worked as a street vendor, sold virtual pets, soda, anything and everything.
-Often having to defend my right to work on the basis of punches and kicks, just for a change ...
-I retraced my life slowly ...
+I worked as a street vendor, sold virtual pets, sodas, anything and everything.
+Often having to defend my right to work on the basis of punches and kicks, just for a change… I redo my life slowly…

 Sometimes, the money I earned made me a choice: eat or sleep?